ShAd0w-R3BeL/CS-300/README.md

 Description: This project involved developing a Course Planner application in C++.
 The program utilizes a Binary Search Tree to efficiently store, organize, and retrieve course information.
 It can load course data from a file (or in this case, a hardcoded list), print a complete list of courses in sorted alphanumeric order, and display detailed information for a specific course, including its prerequisites.

 Key Concepts: Binary Search Tree Implementation, In-Order Traversal, File I/O, and Problem-Solving.

+Reflection on Course Projects
+What was the problem you were solving in the projects for this course?
+The main problem was to design and implement a course planner application that could efficiently store, retrieve, and organize a list of courses.
+This involved choosing the right data structures to handle key operations like loading data from a file, searching for a specific course, and printing all courses in a sorted, alphanumeric order.

+How did you approach the problem?
+Consider why data structures are important to understand.
+I started by breaking down the problem into its core requirements: loading, searching, and sorting.
+For Project One, I analyzed three different data structures (Vector, Hash Table, and Binary Search Tree) to determine their efficiency for each of these operations using Big O notation.
+This analysis was crucial because it allowed me to make an informed, data-driven decision on which structure was best suited for the application's needs.
+Understanding data structures is vital because the choice of structure directly impacts a program's performance and scalability.
+A well-chosen data structure can make the difference between an application that runs in seconds and one that takes hours to process the same data.

+How did you overcome any roadblocks you encountered while going through the activities or project?
+My main roadblock was implementing the Binary Search Tree, particularly the recursive functions for insertion and traversal.
+I overcame this by breaking down the recursive logic into smaller, more manageable steps.
+I also relied on external resources and tutorials to visualize the tree's behavior and dry-run the recursive calls on paper.
+This methodical approach helped demystify the recursion and allowed me to debug my code more effectively.

+How has your work on this project expanded your approach to designing software and developing programs?
+This project has fundamentally changed my approach to software design.
+Before this course, my primary focus was on "making the code work."
+Now, I think critically about the underlying data structures and algorithms before I even begin coding.
+I now see that a well-designed solution begins with selecting the most efficient tools for the job, which often involves a trade-off analysis between different data structures.
+This has shifted my mindset from a tactical "how to code this" to a strategic "what is the best way to solve this problem."

+How has your work on this project evolved the way you write programs that are maintainable, readable, and adaptable?
+My work on this project has significantly improved the way I write code.
+By designing my solution around a specific data structure (the Binary Search Tree), I was able to create a more modular and organized program.
+The use of classes and clear function names for operations like addCourse, findCourse, and printAllCourses makes the code more readable and easier for others to understand.
+This also makes the program more adaptable; if a new feature were needed, like deleting a course, I would know exactly where to add the new method within the BinarySearchTree class without disrupting the existing logic.

 Key Concepts & Skills
 Throughout this course, I have developed a strong foundation in the following areas, as demonstrated by the projects in this repository: